BSO

 My mother and her brother in 1944.

-Me at the age of three with a bow tie predating George Will.
+Me at the age of three with a bow tie predating both George Will, Tucker Carlson and David Starr.

-My father smoking outside The Tavern in Westfield shortly before his death.
+My father smoking outside The Tavern in Westfield shortly before his death in 2007.

 Me putting a magic spell on Monique's garden around 1999.